32Butterfly/Calculator/README.md

 2. Numeric Keypad: Buttons for digits 0-9.
 3. Operation Buttons: Buttons for addition (+), subtraction (-), multiplication (*), division (/) and modulus (%).
 4. Control Buttons: Clear (AC), Equals (=) and Delete (Del) which deletes 1 character at a time.
+### License
+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+You are free to use, share, and adapt the software as long as proper credit is given to the original author.

+See the [LICENSE](LICENSE) file for details.